The Ultimate Mega Guide to Speeding Up WordPress

 If you take a look at some PHP benchmarks, for example, you can see why this is important.

-As you can see, various updates to PHP itself can make a huge impact, especially with the upcoming PHP 7.
+As you can see, various updates to PHP itself can make a huge impact.

 How to go about updating your PHP version will be different – depending on your host.
 If you log in to your host, search for “PHP Configuration”.
 You may find a select box that allows you to switch to different versions.

 Before you make the switch, there are some dangers to updating PHP.
 The code for your website and your files won’t unexpectedly disappear, but if you have very old code running, you may bump into unexpected issues.
 If you are uncertain, make sure to ask your host if you can downgrade if things go south.

-This one should go without saying by now, but I still see some sites running WordPress 3.5 for instance which is now 2.5 years old.
+This one should go without saying by now, but I still see some sites running old WordPress versions.
 CMS updates generally don’t provide a huge speed increase from one version to the next, but they do patch security issues.

 Holes in your security can lead to malicious code being injected into your site which can make things slowly grind to a halt over time.